-Although much of today's world rejects the notion that the Holocaust even occurred, the evening of Sunday, April 23rd through Monday, April 24th,, is considered to be Holocaust Remembrance Day (in Hebrew--Yom HaShoah).
+Although much of today's world rejects the notion that the Holocaust even occurred, the evening of Sunday, April 23rd, through Monday, April 24th, is considered Holocaust Remembrance Day (in Hebrew--Yom HaShoah).
 It is a sad day as many still have memories of the evils done to family members and friends.
-Still others question how such evil could be allowed to occur in our world. but it did happen.
+Still others question how such evil could be allowed to occur in our world.
+But it did happen.

-Eva was eight years old when the Germans invaded her town and separated the Jews and forced them into restricted ghetto areas.
+Eva was eight years old when the Germans invaded her town and separated the Jews from the rest of the population, forcing them into restricted ghetto areas.
 Eva's parents decided they would go into hiding, hoping their children would be safer posing as non-Jews in a rural village.
 They found a Christian family willing to risk death to save them.
 Eva was given a new name and identity and attended school with others from the village.

 The Nazis realized that many Jewish children had been sent into hiding and therefore intensified their search.
 Eleven-year old Eva and her brother Abraham were arrested and ultimately deported to Auschwitz Concentration Camp in Poland.
 Both were murdered upon their arrival.

 Eva was one of 1.5 million Jewish children murdered by the Germans and their collaborators during the Holocaust.

 Today, Israel and the Jewish people are still targets.
 Their neighbors in Iran chant "Death to Israel" and "Drive them into the Sea."
 It is horrible to think such things still take place, but another Holocaust could happen.
 Satan would like nothing more than to defeat God's plan for Israel.
 To understand more of God's plan, order this book, "Understanding God's Eternal Plan for Israel" by clicking here.

 Song For Israel exists to educate people about God's eternal plan for Israel from a biblical viewpoint.
 We stand with Israel.
 Will you?